Fairblock/docs/docs/welcome/welcome_to_fairblock.md

 Fairblock is a dynamic confidentiality network that delivers high performance, low overhead, and custom confidential execution to blockchain applications.
 Dynamic confidentiality unlocks the encrypted economy — onchain applications designed for real-world use cases, like optimizable financial markets, competitive PVP markets like auctions, predictions, and gaming, and privacy-preserving inference.

-V1 is live on testnet with bespoke MPC and threshold identity-based encryption, which offer conditional confidentiality dependent on users’ needs.
+V1 is live on testnet with bespoke MPEC and threshold identity-based encryption, which offer conditional confidentiality dependent on users’ needs.
 Two core functions are possible today:

 1. Export confidential computation for external chains and applications.
 2. Host native applications only possible with confidentiality.

-Our V2 will support more dynamicity for confidentiality solutions such as verifiable MPC, re-encryption, and computation over encrypted data.
+Our V2 will support more dynamicity for confidentiality solutions such as computation over encrypted data, private input verification, and proxy reencryption.

 These docs will provide instructions for: